rollupnc/RollupNC_tutorial/README.md

 2. Clone the submodules: `git submodule update --init --recursive`
 3. Install npm packages in both the root repository and the submodule: `npm i`

+NB: there's a circom syntax highlighter in VS code! otherwise one can make do with `C#` highlighting.

 ## Exercises
 ### Simple arithmetic constraints
 `cd 1_simple_arithmetic`